pinohu/DYNASTY/empire-bible/volume-ii-legal-fiduciary/book-3-business-entities/chapter-9-operating-company-playbooks.md

 - **UX Research**: Price based on conversion improvement, not testing hours
 - **Engineering Consulting**: Price based on cost savings, not review time

-**[Your Organization] Value Pricing**: Use value-based pricing where possible, demonstrating ROI and results.
+**OHU-PNR Value Pricing**: Use value-based pricing where possible, demonstrating ROI and results.

 ### Client Acquisition